What is a tariff? It’s a tax that governments around the globe impose on imported products that consumers and businesses purchase regularly.

 Many countries today impose tariffs, including the United States.
 During their times in office, former Presidents George W. Bush and Barack Obama slapped tariffs on foreign steel and Chinese tires, respectively.

-More recently, President Donald Trump thrust the tariff issue back into the headlines with his controversial 2018 decision to impose the penalty on $60 billion worth of Chinese aluminum and steel imports.
-This follows his two other tariffs now in effect on Chinese solar panels and imported washing machines.
+More recently, then-President Donald Trump thrust the tariff issue back into the headlines with his controversial 2018 decision to impose the penalty on $60 billion worth of Chinese aluminum and steel imports.
+This came following his two other tariffs on Chinese solar panels and imported washing machines.

 How Do Tariffs Work?